RodolfoBaez/11tyDecapCms/README.md

 This setup allows for a seamless and secure content editing workflow:

-1. A team member navigates to the admin URL, for example, `https://your-site.pages.dev/admin/`.
+1. A team member navigates to the admin URL,`https://11tydecapcms.pages.dev/admin/`.

 2. They are first prompted by **Cloudflare Zero Trust** to log in.
 Access is granted only to pre-approved users, who can authenticate using their specific email address or a linked GitHub account.